 House lawmakers continue to move quickly to ensure that the FAA conducts a formal rulemaking if it plans to require sleep apnea testing and treatment for pilots and controllers.
 The full House Transportation and Infrastructure Committee on Dec.
 4 approved a bill by voice vote calling for such a rulemaking.
 The bill, H.R.3578, was cleared by the committee less than two weeks after it was introduced by House aviation subcommittee Chairman Frank LoBiondo (R-N.J.).
 That took place just ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Committee Approves NPRM Procedure Should FAA Change Sleep Apnea Policy".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Committee Approves NPRM Procedure Should FAA Change Sleep Apnea Policy".